Circular walk around Trebarwith Valley

 The world record for collecting four leaf clovers in one hour was set at 166 (in 1998).
 One very determined collector managed to amass 170,000 four-leafed clovers in a lifetime.

-10. Go through the gate into the next field and follow the right hedge to another gate.
+10. Go through the gateway into the next field and follow the right hedge to another gateway.

 The word cattle is from the same origins as "capital" and was originally a word for any portable wealth.
 Later it came to mean specifically (any) livestock which was still the understood meaning in Tudor times.
 It is only in relatively recent times that the scope has been limited further to just cows.

-11. Cross the stile next to the gate and bear left to cross the field diagonally to the gate in the far corner.
+11. Go through the gateway and bear left to cross the field diagonally to the gate in the far corner.

 Evidence of windmills in England dates from around the 12th century and in Cornwall there are records of windmills as far back as 1296.
 Wind turbines may be viewed as the modern successor but actually themselves date back to Victorian times: the first large windmill to generate electricity was built in 1888 in the USA, and in Cornwall, a private house was lit using electricity generated by a wind turbine in 1890.